 “Now we can have a proper memorial service for him,” Susan McGinty said.

 The McGinty’s had found their closure Mama thought as she watched them drive away.
 The experience forced her to consider her daughter.
 Later that day, she returned alone to Zekiel’s shack.
 This time she took two sacks of groceries, two bags of ice and a fifth of Jack Daniels.
 Zekiel, Pancho, and Baxter were waiting on the porch.
-The old man grinned when she stepped from her Sprite.
+The old man grinned when she climbed out of her Sprite.

 “Been waiting,” he said.”I already got the answer to the question you need to ask me.”